Libya: Italian colonisation and Allied occupation (1911–1951)

 In 1934, Italy combined Cyrenaica, Tripolitania and Fezzan and adopted the name "Libya" (used by the Ancient Greeks for all of North Africa except Egypt) for the unified colony, with Tripoli as its capital.
 The Italians emphasised infrastructure improvements and public works.
 In particular, they greatly expanded Libyan railway and road networks from 1934 to 1940, building hundreds of kilometres of new roads and railways and encouraging the establishment of new industries and dozens of new agricultural villages.
+In 1939, the coastal areas of Libya began to be administered as an integral part of Italy known as the Fourth Shore.

 In June 1940, Italy entered World War II.
 Libya became the setting for the hard-fought North African Campaign that ultimately ended in defeat for Italy and its German ally in 1943.
 From 1943 to 1951, Libya was under Allied occupation.
 The British military administered the two former Italian Libyan provinces of Tripolitana and Cyrenaïca, while the French administered the province of Fezzan.
 In 1944, Idris returned from exile in Cairo but declined to resume permanent residence in Cyrenaica until the removal of some aspects of foreign control in 1947.
 Under the terms of the 1947 peace treaty with the Allies, Italy relinquished all claims to Libya.